Load and Run MATLAB

 You do not need to include -singleCompThread because maxNumCompThreads will be set to 1 automatically to account for starting on a login node.

-There are 3 versions per MATLAB release in the Apps menu—regular, (CPU), and (HEP,CPU)—and your resource choices in the GfxLauncher partly depend on which of those you select.
+There are 3 versions per MATLAB release in the Apps menu—regular, (CPU), and (HEP,CPU)—and your resource choices partly depend on which of those you select.

 MATLAB GUI, COSMOS

 The (HEP,CPU) nodes are private.
-The regular versions run on Intel 32-core nodes because they have built-in GPU partitions, but you may choose other nodes.
-If you don’t plan to do any intensive graphical work inside the GUI, you can choose the (CPU) version of your preferred release to access an AMD 48-core node, which also allows you to run for up to 7 days (168:00:00) instead of the usual 2-day limit.
+The regular versions may run on either AMD/NVIDIA A40 48-core nodes or Intel/NVIDIA A40 32-core nodes, and the maximum allowed wall times for each are 24 and 48 hours, respectively.
+If you do not plan to do any intensive graphical work inside the GUI, you can choose the (CPU) version of your preferred release to access an AMD A100 48-core node, which also allows you to run for up to 7 days (168:00:00).

 There are 2 ways to run MATLAB interactively on Dardel: via SSH with X-forwarding (recommended), or via Desktop On-Demand in a ThinLinc window.
 ThinLinc access to Dardel is limited to 30 users total, and even if you do get through, interactive jobs are likely to be stuck in queues for a long time.